gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Encrypted Association Parameter (CRYPT) {#crypt-parameter}

-This parameter is used to carry the list of proposed Ecnryption Engines and the chosen Encryption Engine during INIT/INIT-ACK handshake.
+This parameter is used to carry the list of proposed Encryption Engines and the chosen Encryption Engine during INIT/INIT-ACK handshake.

 ~~~~~~~~~~~ aasvg